 The strategy.
 Hmmm.
 I wish I could tell you that we had an elaborate business plan, but the two sites were born out of trial and error, not really out of a specific strategy.

 My first mistake was that I did not watch the SBI!
-Action Guide videos enough times.
+Action Guide videos (which teaches you step-by-step how to build a profitable business) enough times.

 I was very short on time, I was stressed out, had tons of bills to pay, and I had 3 months to sink or swim.
 So I just started building content pages, drinking lots of coffee and building more content pages.
-I kept at it until my first website was mostly done.
+I kept at it until my first website had a strong foundation of valuable content.

 I initially built the cell-phone-towers site.
 It turned out to be a bit too wide a niche — dealing with all cell towers.
 Our business “plan” was to lock cell tower landlords and rooftop owners into management contracts, to sign land management contracts and to market properties where we suspected a cell tower was needed.